JavaScript: Arrays — Array Methods

 arr.some(callbackFn)

-callbackFn is a function that is run for every element of arr until it evaluates down to true.
+callbackFn is a function that is run for every element of arr until it returns a truthy value.
 Here's the syntax of the callback function:

 1. element is the element of arr currently under inspection.